timmak/arc-docs/en/aws/intro-concepts.md

 ## The .arc file

-`architect` defines a simplistic plaintext format, `.arc`, as a manfiest file to solve the specific problems laid out above.
+`architect` defines a simple plaintext format, `.arc`, as a manfiest file to solve the specific problems laid out above.

 With `architect`, you can: